cslotboom/hysteresis/Readme.md

 <h1 align = "Left">Hysteresis: Tools for Non-functional Curves.</h1>

 Hysteresis is a Python library made for analyzing non-functional curves, with an emphasis on force-deformation hystereses.
-While functions only have one direction, non-functional curves change direction, and each x can be is mapped to more than one y.
+While functions only have one direction, non-functional curves change direction, and each 'x' can be is mapped to more than one 'y'.
 Hysteresis can break up these curves into a number of functions that can be easily analyzed.